 #5 – 5 Tips For Composing Guitar Solos

 Anybody can compose music.
 The question is; will it sound great and is it worth listening to?
-In this lesson, we will show you 5 tips to composing better solos.
+In this lesson, we will show you 5 tips for composing better solos.

 #6 – How to Advance Your Lead Guitar Solos And Take Things to a Higher Level

 We all want a share of the spotlight and stand out from time to time.
-In this lesson, you will learn test and proven methods to improving your lead guitar solos.
+In this lesson, you will learn proven methods to improve your lead guitar solos.

 #7 – Using Open Notes in Guitar Solos